Take a minute to consider how hungry wild pigs are making climate change much worse

 This story was originally published by Wired and is reproduced here as part of the Climate Desk collaboration.

-THERE IS NO agent of ecological imperialism more ferocious than the wild pig.
+There is no agent of ecological imperialism more ferocious than the wild pig.
 Wherever Europeans invaded, from the Americas to Australia, so did their pigs, many of which escaped into the countryside to wreak havoc.
 The beasts tear through native plants and animals, they spread disease, they destroy crops, and they reconstruct whole ecosystems in their wake.
 They’re not so much pests as they are chaos embodied.

 Now add climate change to the wild pig’s résumé of destruction.
 In their never-ending search for food, the pigs root through soils, churning the dirt like a farmer tills fields.
 Scientists already knew, to some extent, that this releases the carbon that’s locked in the soil, but researchers in Australia, New Zealand, and the US have now calculated how much soil wild pigs may be disturbing worldwide.
 The carbon dioxide emissions that they produce annually, the authors concluded, equal that of more than a million cars.